Vegetable Seeds for Spring 2020

 - Danvers 126 that is an improved strain of the Half Long.

 - Pre-sprouting advice is here.
-Freeze 24 hours then warm-wet until sprouts.
+Freeze 24 hours then keep warm & wet until sprouts.

 - Good suggestions in Growing Guide here.

 - Plant seed 1/4” deep, 3 seeds per inch, and thin to 1-2” apart in rows 12” apart.